 The thousand times that he had proved it meant nothing.
 Now he was proving it again.
 Each time was a new time and he never thought about the past when he was doing it.

-The first thing to notice is that Hemingway has The Old Man talking aloud, perhaps to himself, perhaps to the fish, perhaps to God.
-The beauty of this is that it allows the writer to keep the story moving with resorting, exclusively, to narrative summary.
+The first thing to notice is that Hemingway has the old man talking aloud, perhaps to himself, perhaps to the fish, perhaps to God.
+The beauty of this is that it allows the author to keep the story moving without resorting, exclusively, to narrative summary.

-The second section sees the narrator passing a judgment on The Old Man.
-The narrator is telling the reader something about The Old Man.
-It adds context to the character’s action, but forces the reader to think more deeply about the action.
-The Old Man says aloud “I told the boy I was a strange old man”, but it is the narrator that forces the reader to look more deeply into this statement.
-How is The Old Man strange?
+The second section sees the narrator passing a judgment on the old man.
+The narrator is telling the reader something about the old man.
+It adds context to the character’s action but forces the reader to think more deeply about the action.
+The old man says aloud, “I told the boy I was a strange old man,” but it is the narrator who forces the reader to look more deeply into this statement.
+How is the old man strange?
 How has he proved it in the past?
 Why keep on proving it?

-In these two examples, it can be seen that by both using character’s thoughts and directive narrative voice, a writer can add an additional context to a character words and actions.
+In these two examples, it can be seen that by both using a character’s thoughts and the direct narrative voice, an author can insert additional context to a character’s words and actions.

-So… on the most basic level the job of narrative summary is to describe the actions of characters.
+On the most basic level the job of narrative summary is to describe the actions of characters.
 However, there is a second more valuable and more powerful role.
-This is to force the reader into a place where they add additional depth and meaning to these words and actions.
+This is to force the reader into a place where the reader adds more depth and meaning to these words and actions.
 If done correctly, this will turn any good novel into a great novel and a work of art.

-Yet, one of the great ironies of novel writing is that this one simple strategy is the hardest of all.
-Writers, such as Hemingway, dedicated their whole careers to trying to make it work.
-For most writers, this is the most worthy and valuable of journeys.
+As one of the great ironies of novel-writing, this one simple strategy is the hardest of all.
+Authors, such as Hemingway, dedicated their whole careers to trying to make it work.
+For most authors, this is the most worthy and valuable of journeys.